bdelphin/EtchASketch/README.md

 4. Install PySerial with pip : `pip install pyserial` (or `pip3 install pyserial` or `python3 -m pip install pyserial`, don't know for sure as it depends which Operating System your computer is running)
 5. Run `python main.py` (or `python3 main.py`, again it depends on your OS.
 This app should run on any system where Python3 is available)
 6. At launch, you'll be asked to select the serial port on which the device is attached.
 You can test them all if that's necessary.

+The logo was made using black paint and a stencil cut in a sheet of adhesive vinyl using a cutting plotter (Silhouette Cameo).

 ## Photos